The Centreon Anomaly Detection module detects deviations from the regular behavior of a service. It uses dynamic thresholds to trigger alerts.

-Centreon computes a regular behavior model thanks to the history of this data.
+Centreon computes a regular behavior model using the history of this data.

 Once the model has been calculated, predictions are then generated and retrieved by your Centreon platform.

-The predictions act as floating thresholds which will then be used by the monitoring engine to compare the collected value with the predicted thresholds to highlight deviations and generate alerts.
-Data received during downtimes are not taken into account when computing predictions so as not to distort the analysis.
+The predictions act as floating thresholds, which will then be used by the monitoring engine to compare the collected value with the predicted thresholds to highlight deviations and generate alerts.
+Data received during downtimes is not taken into account when computing predictions, to avoid distorting the analysis.